wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 Using the Metastore configuration option allows you to specify an external metastore using SQL Database.
 This allows the metadata information to be preserved when you delete a cluster, as it is stored externally in the database.
 For instructions on how to create a SQL database in Azure, see [Create your first Azure SQL Database](/documentation/articles/sql-database-get-started).

+> [AZURE.NOTE] Metastore configuration is not available for HBase cluster types.

 ###<a id="scriptaction"></a>Script action

 You can install additional components or customize cluster configuration by using scripts during cluster provisioning.
 Such scripts are invoked via **Script Action**.
-For more information, see [Customize HDInsight cluster using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster).
+For more information, see [Customize HDInsight cluster using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1).

 > [AZURE.IMPORTANT] Adding additional components after a cluster has been created is not supported, as these components will not be available after a cluster node is reimaged.
 Components installed through script actions are reinstalled as part of the reimaging process.